 But senior members of the Joint Staff dismissed those concerns.

-The military did not begin addressing the flaw until video footage from a feed was discovered on the laptop of a captured Shiite Iraqi militant earlier this year.
+The military did not begin addressing the flaw until video footage from a drone feed was discovered on the laptop of a captured Shiite Iraqi militant earlier this year.

 Some sensitive video feeds from drones are routinely encrypted, another defense official, who asked not to be named, told AFP on Thursday.
 But the extent of the encryption remained unclear.